 Richmond upon Thames College aims to support you to reach your full potential, become independent learners and achieve your goals.
 We will ensure that reasonable adjustments are in place to enable you to fully access the curriculum and college life.

 We ask all learners to disclose any medical conditions, learning difficulties or physical or sensory disabilities or additional learning support needs at the application stage (via Application Form), enrolment stage (via Enrolment form) and at induction (via ALS disclosure form).
 If you disclose a medical issue, learning need, disability or learning difference that may affect your study, we can advise you on what support would enable you to access and achieve on your course.
 You may be invited to meet with our Disability Officer, one of our ALS specialists or our Health and Safety Officer in order to discuss your needs further.
 We also offer advice and training to your teachers on how they can support you to access teaching and learning and what access arrangements you are entitled to in your exams and assessments.

 Students with High Needs (Education, Health and Care plans) on Mainstream Provision

-Students should indicate on their application if an Education, Health and Care plan has been agreed by their Local Authority (LA).
-An EHC plan will help us to assess a student’s needs and make suitable recommendations regarding the reasonable adjustments and additional support we are able to provide.
+Students should indicate on their application if an Education Health and Care Plan (EHCP) has been agreed by their Local Authority (LA).
+An EHCP will help us to assess a student’s needs and make suitable recommendations regarding the reasonable adjustments and additional support we are able to provide.

-We will consider requests from the LA to provide provision for a student with an EHC plan.
+We will consider requests from the LA to provide provision for a student with an EHCP.
 To consider this request, we require a copy of the plan to enable us to assess whether we are able to meet the students’ needs and provide suitable provision in principle.

-Students with EHC plans will be given provisional offers until we are able to formally agree to meeting their needs, as required in the EHC plan.
+Students with EHCP will be given provisional offers until we are able to formally agree to meeting their needs, as required in the EHCP.